galaxy-genome-annotation/python-chado/docs/commands/load.rst

       --blastdb_id TEXT        ID of the database blasted against (must be in the Chado db table)
-      --blast_parameters TEXT  Blast parameters used to produce these results --query_re TEXT          The regular expression that can uniquely identify the query name.
-This parameters is required if the feature name is not the first word in the blast query name.
+      --blast_parameters TEXT  Blast parameters used to produce these results --re_name TEXT           Regular expression to extract the feature name from the input file (first capturing group will be used).
       --query_type TEXT        The feature type (e.g. 'gene', 'mRNA', 'polypeptide', 'contig') of the query.
 It must be a valid Sequence Ontology term.  [default: polypeptide]
-      --query_uniquename       Use this if the --query-re regular expression matches unique names instead of names in the database.
+      --match_on_name          Match features using their name instead of their uniquename
+      --skip_missing           Skip lines with unknown features or GO id instead of aborting everything.
       -h, --help               Show this message and exit.